jacasta2/expedited_shipping/README.md

 #### Statistics and econometrics

 In the folder **Python** you can find the notebook with *Python* code to run the statistical and econometric analyses we report in the paper.
-The notebook also provides *Stata* code for some of the analyses.
+The notebook also provides *Stata* code for some of the analyses (this is also provided in a `.do` file).

 ## Credits